-This topic contains 0 replies, has 1 voice, and was last updated by UK Sentinel 10 months, 3 weeks ago.
+- This topic has 0 replies, 1 voice, and was last updated 1 year, 9 months ago by UK Sentinel.

 Bufferbloat! is a phenomenon in packet-switched networks, in which excess buffering of packets causes high latency and packet delay variation (also known as jitter), as well as reducing the overall network throughput.
 When a router or switch is configured to use excessively large buffers, even very high-speed networks can become practically unusable for many interactive applications like Voice over IP (VoIP), online gaming, and even web surfing.

 The bufferbloat phenomenon was initially described as far back as in 1985, and gradually became more recognized as an issue.
 It gained more widespread attention starting in 2009.